astorDev/nist/observe/elastic/docs/docker-advanced.md

     target: "x"
 ```

 So, now we have a lot more useful fields in our records.
 But we have a ton of fields in general, too.
-Frankly, most of them doesn't seem useful.
+Frankly, most of them don't seem useful.
 Fortunately, filebeat provides yet another useful processor called `drop_fields`.
-Using it we can specify both precise fields and using the syntax like `/regex/` regular expression.
+Using it we can specify both precise fields and field patterns with `/regex/` syntax.
 Probably the most cluttering component of our logs is container labels.
 Let's drop them all, except the `family` label, we actually use.

 > Here's the catch!
 Filebeat is written in go.
 And go regexes are very limited.
 They only comply with RE2 standards, instead of PCRE.
 This prevents us from doing a negative lookahead in regex.
-So instead we will exclude fields having at least one underscore after label.
+So instead we will exclude fields having at least one underscore after the label.

-Regular expression for that will be `container\.labels\..*_.*`.
+The regular expression for that will be `container\.labels\..*_.*`.
 Agent information doesn't seem to be useful, too.
 Here's the regex for that: `agent.*`.
 This cleanup is probably sufficient.
-Let's just drop a single useless field without using a regular expression: `stream` fields seems redundant enough.
-We, probably, also don't want a error in case a field is already not in the document, so we'll set `ignore_missing` to `true`.
+Let's just drop a single useless field without using a regular expression: `stream` fields seem redundant enough.
+We, probably, also don't want an error in case a field is already not in the document, so we'll set `ignore_missing` to `true`.
 And this is the configuration we got:

 ```yaml
 - drop_fields: